Interested in an exciting international career? Apply to our Master's Programme in Asian Studies!

-- Learn to analyse complex issues related to social, cultural, political and economic developments in Asia, and acquire the capacity to analyse their causes and interrelations, and to propose possible solutions, as well as identify future trends and developments
+Learn to analyse complex issues related to social, cultural, political and economic developments in East and South-East Asia.

-- Gain the skills required for work in research, government agencies or employment in some other qualified capacity
+Gain the skills required for work in research, government agencies, international organisations or employment in some other qualified capacity.

 The Economic Transformation of East and South-East Asia (12 credits)